The Domestics

-The Domestics is a 2018 American post-apocalyptic action horror film directed and written by Mike P. Nelson.
-The film stars Kate Bosworth and Tyler Hoechlin.
-It was released on June 28, 2018, by Orion Classics.
+The Domestics is a 2018 American post-apocalyptic action horror film written and directed by Mike P. Nelson, in his directorial debut.
+The film stars Kate Bosworth and Tyler Hoechlin as a strained married couple trying to survive and travel home across a lawless American landscape controlled by violent gangs.
+Lance Reddick, Sonoya Mizuno, Dana Gourrier, Thomas Francis Murray, and David Dastmalchian also stars in supporting roles.

+The Domestics was released on June 28, 2018, by Orion Classics.
+The film received positive reviews from critics and grossed $59,766 worldwide with a budget of $10.6 million.

 Plot

 The US Government conducts a catastrophic chemical weapons attack on the American populace to "reset" society.
 The surviving population of America divides into two groups.
 The Gangs, who name themselves Gamblers, Sheets, Plowboys, Nailers, and Cherries, control territory.
 The Domestics are unaffiliated with the Gangs and wish to live in peace rather than give in to violence.
 The story is interspersed with snippets from a talk show by DJ Crazy Al, who provides updates and commentaries about America.

 Married couple Mark and Nina West, whose divorce was put on hold because of society's breakdown, travel to Nina's parents in Milwaukee.
 They rest in an abandoned house along the way, catching the attention of some Nailers.
 Two break in, prompting Mark to kill them.
 Later, while scavenging for supplies at a store, they are met by Nathan Wood and his son Steven, who save them from a group of pursuing Nailers.
 Nathan invites Mark and Nina to his home to meet his family for a meal.
 They accept, and encounter members of the Plowboys along the way.
 During the meal, Nathan tells Mark about a rumored new gang consisting of children.

 The conversation takes a turn for the worse when Nathan informs Mark that they had eaten human flesh.
 A Nailer from the prior home invasion, having survived and followed them, holds Nathan's daughter hostage and demands a trade for Mark and Nina.
 Steven ambushes the Nailer and chaos ensues.
 Nina and Mark flee, leaving Nathan's family behind, where the Nailer kills Nathan's wife and daughter.
 Nathan kills the Nailer but swears revenge on the Wests.
 He calls his Plowboy contacts on his CB Radio.
 As they drive away, Mark and Nina get into a heated argument before Nina is shot and passes out.

 The couple reach an abandoned house, unwittingly followed by Betsy, a deserter Cherry who is fascinated by Nina.
 Betsy had earlier killed her way out of the Plowboys' captivity.
 After treating Nina's wound, Mark looks for supplies in another house.
 When Nina awakens, she removes her wedding ring and contemplates leaving before finding Mark's notes pleading her to give their relationship another chance.
 She then finds a box of records and a bottle of alcohol, puts on her favorite Heavy Metal record and begins dancing.